Shankar Guru (1978 film): Trivia

 The film's title Shankar Guru was named after Chi.
 Udayashankar's sons Ravishankar and Chi.
 Guru Dutt.
-It was the first film in which Tiger Prabhakar's character was called Tiger and also marks Chandrashekhar's second collaboration with Rajkumar after Raja Nanna Raja.
+It was the first film in which Tiger Prabhakar's character was named Tiger, and also marks Chandrashekhar's second collaboration with Rajkumar after Raja Nanna Raja.
 During the making of the film, S. K. Bhagavan narrated a play called Lithuania by Rupert Brooke (titled The Return of the Soldier in Russian) to Rajkumar.
 The film was planned to be shot in Ladakh and some preparation was undertaken, but Dr. Rajkumar backed out as he felt the story was too dark.
 In 2018, Dayal Padmanabhan adapted the play into a film titled Aa Karaala Ratri.